Wolfe Islander IV: Specifications

 The boat has a 9 ft draft, a 19.8 m beam, a length of 98 m, and a top speed of 12 kn.
 The maximum passenger capacity of the ferry is 399, with space for up to 75 vehicles as well as an area for bicycles and pedestrians.

-Service History
+Service history

 The ferry began full-time service August 17, 2024, although construction on its dock is not expected to be completed until 2027.

-On December 4, 2024 the ferry drifted from its channel and ran aground resulting in damage to the hull and the ferry being taken out of service until May 20, 2025 for repairs, and improvement works being carried out to the navigation channel.
+On December 4, the ferry drifted from its channel and ran aground resulting in damage to the hull and the ferry being taken out of service until May 20, 2025 for repairs, and improvement works being carried out to the navigation channel.

-On July 19, 2025 the ferry suffered a mechanical issue with its diesel generator, which is being used to run the boat due to incomplete shore charging infrastructure.
-This generator issue led to the boat being taken out of service on August 2, 2025 until at least October 2025.
+On July 19, 2025, the ferry suffered a mechanical issue with its diesel generator, which was being used to run the boat due to incomplete shore charging infrastructure.
+This generator issue led to the boat being taken out of service on August 2 until at least October 2025.
+It returned to service on October 11.
+On December 22, following inconsistent service throughout the weekend, the ferry suffered a "power issue", and once again went out of service.
+Temporary replacement service with a small boat, loaded with a bus and carrying only passengers (using the bus in place of a cabin) began in late afternoon of December 23, with no word on when Wolfe Islander IV will return to service.